Call-for-Code/Solution-Starter-Kit-Communication-2020/starter-kit/webhook/README.md

 }
 ```

 8. If you want to make a call to the Discovery service, you need to set some parameters that lets you call the IAM-enabled service.
 On the left, click on the **Parameters** tab.
-Add the following parameters: `api_key`, `url`, `collection_id`, and `env_id`.
-The `collection_id` and `env_id` are the values you noted from the Watson Discovery service in the previous steps.
+Add the following parameters: `api_key`, `twcApiKey`, `url`, `collection_id`, and `env_id`.
+The `twcApiKey` is the api key from The Weather Company and `collection_id` and `env_id` are the values you noted from the Watson Discovery service in the previous steps.

 ![parameters](./images/parameter.png)